Are You Wondering If You Are A Dark Winter Color Palette?

 Yellow or golden tones will look unflattering on you and you’d rather keep away or use them in smaller accessories like bags, belts, etc.

-Patterns & Prints For Bright Winter Color Palette
+Patterns & Prints For dark Winter Color Palette

 As a Dark WInter type, you can wear prints, but those would need to be in the right color palette for you.

 It’s primarily white that is basic here, so you need to see if that primary color is from your Dark Winter color palette.

 Jewelry For Dark Winter Color Palette

 Be mindful that pearls need to fit your skin color perfectly.
 When you put something like a pearl necklace on your neck, you create a rough separation between the “wrong” color for your skin and the necklace.

 So I create a cut between the color and my face with a pearl necklace that perfectly fits my skin.